Armies Battles and Sieges Colours and Standards

 Livgarde Colours during the 18th Century

-According to the regulation from 1686, the Livgarde's company colours were to look like the picture above (Olof Hoffman's model drawing).
+According to the regulation from 1686, the Livgarde's company colours were to look like the picture above to the right (Olof Hoffman's model drawing).
 The motif consists of the king's crowned mirrored monogram carried by two crowned lions in a white field strewn with crowns.
 At the top was a motto written in Latin.
 The colonel's colour was the same except that the royal monogram in the middle was replaced by Sweden's greater coat of arms.
-The intent was probably that each individual colour would have its own motto at the top, but in the set produced in 1710, all colours had the same motto as in the model drawing.
-But at least the older colours did have different mottos.
+The intent was probably that each individual colour would have its own motto at the top, but in the set produced in 1710, all company colours had the same motto as in the model drawing.
+However, the fragmented colonel's colour appear to have had a separate motto.
+All of the preserved colours from the 17th century did have individual mottos.
 The 1686 regulation probably did not result in any changes in the appearance of the Livgarde colours.

 The first m/1686 set of twelve colours was issued in 1690 and the old colours were then donated to the regimental commander Bernhard von Liewen.
 But in September 1700 the Livgarde was reorganised from twelve to eighteen companies and the new companies needed their own colours.
 Charles XII therefore asked von Liewen to return the six older colours that were in the best condition.
 These older colours were likely not delivered to the Livgarde in time for the Battle of Narva on 20 November, but should have been used during the Battle of Düna on 9 July 1701.
 It is written in Captain Olof Stiernhöök's diary that his company received a colour on 26 December 1700.